michaelawarren/presentation-template/slides.md

 # Overview
 * Why Clean Architecture Matters
-* Software Principles For Architecture
+* What is Clean Architecture
-* Component Principles

 ---